JuanLucha/cobra-ssg/README.md

 ```

 The value of `layout` in the front matter will be used to look for the proper layout in the `content/layouts` folder, with the `html` extension (in the example, `content/layouts/standard-incredible-layout.html`).
 If no `layout` variable is found in the front matter, the `content/layouts/default.html` layout will be used at the time of `html` conversion.

+## Tests

+All the tests in Cobra SSG are placed in `test_cobra_ssg_e2e.py`.
+As the file implies, they are end to end tests, testing the whole logic at the same time.

+In order to execute it, run the `test.sh` file in your terminal.
+Before that you need to install the dependencies with `poetry install` on the root of the project.